HristianBalevski/Django-Advanced/README.md

 # Django-Advanced
-Django Advanced - October 2024
+Course at SofUni - October 2024